vvKevin/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 # Udacity-Bikeshare-project
+Welcome to my Udacity project.
+I made this project to improve my skills in Python by following the [Udacity course] (https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104)

 ## About the project
 Using Python to understand data related to bike share systems for three major cities in the United States: Chicago, New York City, and Washington.